Pierre-Gilles/lagom/_posts/2021-02-17-living-in-greece-as-a-digital-nomad.md

 ### Food

-We loved the food when we went to Athen in September, but this time everything was closed due to Covid lockdown.
-We still ordered food online with Wolt (Uber Eats in Greece), and enjoyed cheap Athen prices!
+We loved the food when we went to Athens in September, but this time everything was closed due to Covid lockdown.
+We still ordered food online with Wolt (Uber Eats in Greece), and enjoyed cheap Athens prices!

 ## Final words